 Natasha says: “It’s hard to explain how lost and useless you feel in those first few days after diagnosis.
 You’re used to doing everything and knowing everything about your baby and suddenly that’s all taken away.

 “But Catrin and Alison helped me feel less lost.
 They started by explaining all the complicated jargon and procedures, taking us through it all step by step using a mannequin doll so we knew what to expect when the chemo started and how it all worked.
 They were also there to support me through the emotional stuff too.
 Because of Covid, Jonathon and I haven’t been able to stay together with Myles and we’re not able to have friends and family visit.
 We have to take it in turns to be with him which means that practical things like having a shower and getting some food is difficult.
 But we aren’t there to support each other through the scary and hard times either.
 Catrin and Alison have been like family to us through all this, helping us in whatever way needed.
 I think I would have gone mad without them.”

-Natasha says: “For Myles, this is the only home he remembers.
-He started moving, talking and eating here so in a way it’s only fitting that he celebrated his first birthday here too.
+Natasha says: “Myles started moving, talking and eating at the children’s hospital so in a way was only fitting that he celebrated his first birthday there too.
 I just wish that wonderful day hadn’t been followed by such a frightening one.”